 Before diving into the plethora of Microsoft 365 Protection and Governance technical controls available to a customer (and there’s a lot of them), I find it helpful to take a step back and soften the ground by having a frank conversation around some challenges that may arise throughout the course of their compliance journey.
 Usually customers appreciate this approach because it helps them realize early-on the scope and breadth of the Compliance initiative they’ve embarked on.
 This is helpful for conveying to the Executive team why gaining Compliance will likely take longer, cost more, and have a bigger organizational impact than they had originally planned on.

 The bright side is it will be worth it in the end.

 I call this my “Elephant in the room” talk.
 I say this because although most people have a sense of these things, these topics often aren’t directly addressed prior to the Compliance project starting, and because of this, many organizations stumble right out of the starting blocks.
 If they’re acknowledged too late in the process, it can be difficult to proactively and effectively manage them by the Compliance team.
 My advice is to have this talk, get in front of these things, and tackle them head on.
 You won’t regret it.

 Note: I’ve come up with 7 Facts.
 I call these Facts because I’ve seen them enough times with customers of mine that they warrant the label.
 Your mileage may vary. 😊

-Fact 1: End-users don’t care about compliance
+Fact 1: Most end-users don’t care about compliance

 End-users DO care about the business value the content is providing.
 Unless you’re a Records Manager or on a team directly related to Compliance (Legal, Risk, Audit, etc.), compliance and handling controls are typically not top-of-mind when users are working with content.